jneug/typst-finite/docs/manual.typ

   ))
   ```]

-As you can see, an automaton ist defined by a dictionary of dictionaries.
+As you can see, an automaton is defined by a dictionary of dictionaries.
 The keys of the top-level dictionary are the names of states to draw.
 The second-level dictionaries use the names of connected states as keys and transition labels as values.

 In the example above, the states `q0`, `q1` and `q2` are defined. `q0` is connected to `q1` and has a loop to itself. `q1` transitions to `q2` and back to `q0`. #cmd-[automaton] selected the first state in the dictionary (in this case `q0`) to be the initial state and the last (`q2`) to be a final state.